-3. You renewed your passport and kept the expired or canceled passport.
+3. You renewed your U.S. passport and kept the expired or canceled passport.

 The U.S. allows (but does not encourage) dual citizenship.
-Your home country may or may not allow it.
+Your home country might or might not allow it.
 Each country has its own citizenship laws based on its own policy.
 The dual nationality may be automatic by law.
-For example, when a child is born in a foreign country but the parents are U.S. citizens, the child may hold citizenship in both countries (with a few exceptions, based on things like the year of the child's birth).
+For example, when a child is born in a foreign country but the parents are U.S. citizens, the child automatically holds citizenship in both countries (with a few exceptions, based on things like the year of the child's birth).

-Under such circumstances, it is not illegal or a fraud in any way for the person to hold two valid passports.
+Under the above circumstances, it is not illegal or a fraud in any way for the person to hold two valid passports.
 Nevertheless, the U.S. requires that you carry your U.S. passport when traveling, and use it to reenter the United States.

-These persons are required to apply for tourist passports for all leisure travel.
+These persons are required to apply for tourist passports for all leisure travel outside the United States.
 Which passport they will use depends on the reason for their travel.